microsoft/vscode-docs/blogs/2021/02/16/extension-bisect.md

 If you are lucky the first extension is the "bad" one; if you are unlucky, it's the last extension.
 Using computer science language, this means with `N` extensions, you have a worst-case of repeating the process `O(N)` (order N), and an average-case of `O(N/2)`.
 Because this algorithm is operated by a human (you), even small values of `N` are laborious.
 This is where the **extension bisect** utility comes in handy.
 It is much better in the worst and average cases because it disables extensions by halves.

-## Extension bisect
+## Welcome extension bisect

-The Extension bisect utility in VS Code was inspired by the [`git bisect`](https://git-scm.com/docs/git-bisect) command.
+The Extension bisect utility in VS Code was inspired by the [git bisect](https://git-scm.com/docs/git-bisect) command.
 For those familiar with Git, this command is helpful for finding out which commit in the repository introduced an issue.

 Let's use a sample: I have 24 extensions installed and the 8th extension is "bad".
 We know that the iterative approach requires 8 steps.
 What about bisect?